 How has the competition authority in your jurisdiction addressed supplier-imposed restrictions on distributors’ use of online platforms or marketplaces and restrictions on online platform operators themselves?

 The ACCC has generally addressed supplier-imposed restrictions on the use of online platforms and restrictions on online platform operators through its consumer protection powers under the ACL.
-The ACCC has taken a number of enforcement actions against comparator website operators for misleading and deceiving consumers or false or misleading representations, including against Trivago (2020), iSelect (2019), Compare the Market (2014), Energy Watch (2012) and iSelect (2007), and it has released consumer and industry guidance on the operation and use of comparator websites in 2015.
+Comparison websites has been a priority area for the ACCC’s compliance and enforcement policy in 2014.
+The ACCC has taken a number of enforcement actions against comparator website operators for misleading and deceiving consumers or false or misleading representations, including against Compare the Market (2014), Energy Watch (2012) and iSelect (2007), and it has released consumer and industry guidance on the operation and use of comparator websites in 2015.

 The ACCC has previously addressed selective distribution systems and other vertical supplier restrictions under the general competition prohibitions in the Act preventing conduct giving rise to a substantial lessening of competition (in ACCC v Fila Sport Oceania (2004) ATPR 41-983 and TPC v CSR (1991) ATPR 41-076), but has not done so recently in relation to online platforms.